 The 2019 property market in London has thrown up some significant surprises.
 Although the city has recorded a substantial price increase in recent years, the uncertainty around Brexit has had a negative effect on the market this year.
 Property prices have experienced a fall of 2 to 4% depending on what area you are looking at and the average house prices across the whole city were affected.
 Due to the nature of the market in Central London, the uncertainty of Brexit caused greater ramifications.
 This was clear with the borough of Westminster experiencing a fall of around 14.03%, with Camden falling by 8.25%.

 When uncertainty hits the property market, it creates clear winners and losers.
 As mentioned, the Brexit uncertainty has caused a fall in prices, which has created a promising market for those looking to buy.
 With lower prices, it means the money goes further when buying a property.
 On the other hand, those looking to sell will have to accept lower asking prices than previously expected.

 Although you may be eager to sell, some properties are more affected by this than others.
 The areas that tend to be more popular with families and first-time buyers, who are less likely to alter their plans based on Brexit, then those with more expensive properties in central London.
 When selling a property, you must weigh up the financial pros and cons, although you may be pushing for your property to sell, you need still need to gain the most out of it.

 If you are thinking of selling, or are in the process of selling, you need to ask whether this is the right time to sell.
-Alternatively, if you want to ensure that your property sells, why not consider an alternative avenue to the traditional estate agent?
-Get a cash offer from us today and we could have your property sold as quickly as you need.
+Alternatively, if you want to ensure that your house sells, why not consider an alternative avenue to the traditional estate agent?
+Get a cash offer for your home from us today and we could have your property sold as quickly as you need.
 Or call us free today to find out more 0800 020 9600.